DayZedAndConfused762/Y.A.A.C/doc/templates/template-setup.md

 # Template - Setup

-Template for steps to setup and install operating systems and software
+Template for steps to setup and install operating systems and software.

 <!-- ------------------------------ Intro End ------------------------------ -->

 <!-- ------------------------------ Overview Start ------------------------------ -->

-Template for steps to setup and install operating systems and software

 <!-- ------------------------------ Overview End ------------------------------ -->